Daneil98/FORS/README.md

 FACIAL AND OBJECT DETECTION WEB-APP

-A webapp that takes camera feed and runs facial detection and weapon detection.
+A webapp that takes camera feed input and runs face and gun detection (for now).
 API Endpoints will also created to allow for CRUD operations.

 ## Run Locally